 As part of the PSHE curriculum staff will teach children personal safety skills commensurate with their age, ability and needs.
-Children will be taught personal safety skills such as telling and who to tell, good and bad touches and how to manage risk.
+Children will be taught personal safety skills such as: how to recognise if they are feeling unsafe including within family relationships and friendships; how to ask for help; the difference between safe and unsafe secrets; the difference between safe and unsafe physical contact; and how recognise and manage risk including in a digital context.
 The content of lessons will be shared with parents/carers so that these skills can be supported at home.

 The school has pupils who may have communication difficulties and we are aware that they are vulnerable to abuse because they are unable to express themselves to others.
-Instead such children will often exhibit changes in behaviours or signs and indicators of abuse recognised by staff with a good knowledge of the child.
+Instead, such children will often exhibit changes in behaviours or signs and indicators of abuse recognised by staff with a good knowledge of the child.

-Where necessary, the school will provide additional training to staff in the use of Makaton, PECS or other communication systems.
+Where necessary, the school will provide additional training to staff in the use of Makaton, PECS, or other communication systems.
 Supervision by senior managers will be vigilant to create a protective ethos around the child.